-A. Stucki Company is a family of businesses focused on being a leading supplier of highly engineered parts and services for the rail industry.
-Established in 1911, Stucki has grown and diversified over the years to supply dynamic control products, brake system components, springs, bearings, track infrastructure and other products, as well as remanufacturing, repair, direct-to-locomotive refueling and additional services.
-At A. Stucki Company, we believe in fostering a dynamic and inclusive workplace that empowers individuals to thrive.
-From our cutting-edge products to our vibrant company culture, we're committed to creating an environment where your talents are not just recognized but celebrated.
+See More Details >>At A. Stucki Company, we’re all about innovation, engineering excellence, and keeping the rail industry on track—literally!
+Founded in 1911, we’ve evolved into a powerhouse of businesses delivering cutting-edge parts and services for rail systems worldwide.
+From dynamic control products and brake system components to springs, bearings, and track infrastructure, we’ve got rail covered.
+But we don’t stop there—our services include remanufacturing, repair, direct-to-locomotive refueling, and more.
+Over a century strong, we’re redefining what it means to move the world forward, one railcar at a time.
 What sets us apart?
 Global Impact: Be part of a team that's making waves on a global scale.
 Your work at A. Stucki Company will contribute to solutions that transcend boundaries and impact lives.
 Collaborative Culture: We value teamwork and collaboration.
 Our open-door policy ensures that your ideas are not only heard but valued.
 Together, we build the future.
 Continuous Learning: Embrace a culture of continuous improvement.
 At A. Stucki Company, we invest in your professional development, providing resources and opportunities to help you reach new heights.
 Diversity and Inclusion: We celebrate differences and believe in the strength of diversity.
 Join a workplace that encourages individuality and values the unique perspectives each team member brings.
 This position is at our Magnus Inc location where we have been the leading manufacturer of traction motor support bearings for the railroad industry.
 Since 1885, we have served locomotive manufacturers and repair shops with axle thrust bearings, locomotive journal bearings, thrust washers and other special bearings in high-leaded bronze.
 We supply customers across the globe from our plant and offices in Fremont, Nebraska.
 The CNC Machine Operator machines parts in a production setting using a combination of CNC Mills, Lathes, Manual Machines, and hand tools to produce high quality parts to be used in the Railroad industry.
 Responsibilities / Job Duties: • Setup, adjust, and operate CNC Mills and Lathes.
 Setup, adjust and operate conventional and/or special purpose machine tools. • Use a wide range of precision measuring instruments and devices like, scales, calipers, micrometers, indicators, etc., to setup and operate machine and check work. • Work from drawings, specifications, instructions, blueprints, sketches, manuals, or sample parts to determine dimensions and tolerances of finished work piece, sequence of operations, and setup requirements. • Check work to assure dimensional conformance. • Will periodically perform maintenance and preventive maintenance on machines and equipment. • Proceed with minimum supervision, instructions and guidance provided on setup and operating difficulties when required.
 Work is subject to final inspection and check. • Analyze information and evaluate results to choose the best solution and solve problems.
 Requirements/Qualifications: • 2+ years of CNC lathe or mill experience is required. • Experience with machine setups, tooling, and edits are preferred. • Basic math and computer skills are necessary.
 Open Schedule(s): • 1st shift working 4 10s: Monday – Thursday, 6am-4:30pm.
-Pay: $23 - $25 per hour Benefits: • Paid weekly! • The company pays 80% of health benefit premiums. • Medical, dental, and vision. • 401k – fully vested immediately. • Company-paid life insurance. • 11 paid holidays. • Paid vacation. • Paid sick time. • Annual work boot reimbursement. • Prescription safety glasses reimbursement.
+Pay: $23 - $25 per hour Benefits: • Pay Schedule: Paid weekly! • Health Coverage: The company covers 80% of medical, dental, and vision premiums, ensuring comprehensive healthcare for you and your family. • Retirement Savings: Enjoy immediate full vesting in our 401(k) plan, with a generous company match to support your financial future. • Life Insurance: Receive company-paid life insurance for peace of mind and security. • Paid Time Off: 11 paid holidays, plus paid vacation, and sick time available in your first year. • Work-Life Balance: Supportive benefits designed to help you maintain a healthy work-life balance.
 Job Type: Full-time Pay: $23.00 - $25.00 per hour Benefits: • 401(k) • 401(k) matching • Dental insurance • Health insurance • Life insurance • Paid time off • Vision insurance Schedule: • 8 hour shift • Day shift • Monday to Friday Work Location: In person

 See More Details >>Entering the machining trade in Fremont, NE typically begins with specialized education and training, often through apprenticeships that combine hands-on experience with classroom learning, allowing individuals to earn while they learn.
 Apprenticeships in this field last about four to five years and require extensive training under licensed professionals.
 According to the Bureau of Labor Statistics, there are approximately 288,789 machinists nationwide, with a median annual wage of $50,840.
 In Fremont, NE, machinists can earn an average of $1,576 per week, with experienced professionals often exceeding $108,000 annually.
 Technical colleges, unions, and training platforms help aspiring machinists find apprenticeship opportunities, leading to a career with strong earning potential and opportunities for advancement in this essential manufacturing field.